OnlinePajak-Tech/MongoDb-Kata/README.md

 2. Find the student with the most hobbies and the highest exam score

 3. Find the students with 2 hobbies and the has the lowest homework score

+# Part 3 (Holidays)
+## Aggregations: $Project

+1. Using Aggregations and project - display for each document the just date, name and description fields

+2. Remove the `_id` field from the output if present

+3. Rename the `name` field to `holiday name` using aggregation and project only

+4. Transform the Date field to show year, month, and day in separate fields

+5. Group and count the number of holidays that occur on each year month day. eg. 10 holidays on 1/1/2020

+6. How many holidays are there per month?

+7. Sort the results by the month with the most holidays

+8. Sort the results by the day with the most holidays

+9. Randomly retrieve 3 dates (day, month, year) and the total number of holidays for that day